kubakrukar/2020_Krukar_etal_JEP/README.md

 There are 3 main ways in which you can use this repository:

-1. You can open 'Krukar-etal-2018.md-UPDATE' by clicking it on the file list above.
-The file shows what code was used to achieve results from the paper.
+1. You can open 'results/run_this.md' by navigating to it on the file list above.
+The file will open in your browser.
+It demonstrates what code was used to achieve results from the paper.

-2. You can click on the 'lunch binder' button above.
+2. You can click on the 'launch binder' button above.
 This will open an interactive session of RStudio in your web browser.
-You are able to change the code there by selecting the file 'Krukar-etal-2018.Rmd-UPDATE' and re-generating the analysis with the 'Knit' button.
-Rememeber any changes will be lost as soon as you close the browser window.
+You are able to change the code there by selecting the file 'results/run_this.Rmd' and re-generating the analysis with the 'Knit' button.
+Note that any changes will be lost as soon as you close the browser window.

-3. You can download the code and data and and try to run it locally.
+3. You can download the code and data and try to run it locally.
 This is likely to fail in the future when software versions change.
-The analysis does work on the session listed below.-UPDATE
+The analysis does work on the session listed below.